 Boebert said she received her GED after completing a four-course review.

 "I didn't go through the typical education course," she said.
 "I was a great student.
 I had great grades.
 I loved being there, but I was starting my family and had different priorities."

-It should also be noted that although many people have spread this factoid as a way of denigrating Boebert, the Colorado congresswoman is not the first person elected to office without a college education.
+It should also be noted that although many people have spread this bit of trivia as a way of denigrating Boebert, the Colorado congresswoman is not the first person elected to office without a college education.
 According to a December 2020 report from the Congressional Research Service, "17 Members of the House have no educational degree beyond a high school diploma."

 While the vast majority of politicians in 2020 have a college degree, that hasn't always been the case.
 According to The Washington Post, the percentage of politicians with college degrees has been steadily climbing for decades.
 In 1947, though, just over 50% of House members had a college degree.

 Boebert responded to the online criticisms of her education in a January 2021 tweet, writing that "you don't need an Ivy League degree to achieve the American Dream."

 It's worth mentioning that while Congresswoman Alexandria Ocasio-Cortez has truly been criticized for being a bartender, as noted in the above-displayed tweet, she also graduated cum laude from Boston University in 2011.

 To sum up: It's true that Boebert, along with 16 other members of the House of Representatives, does not have a college education.
 Boebert received her GED diploma before she was elected to Congress in 2020.